≪ Go to our review of Stick Vacuums

 Our Analysis and Hands-on Test Results

-While this vacuum isn't quite as versatile and convenient as its sibling and our top scorer, the Shark Rocket, the Navigator didn't disappoint throughout the course of our testing.
+While this vacuum isn't quite as versatile and convenient as its siblings, the Shark Rocket adn the IONFlex, the Navigator didn't disappoint throughout the course of our testing.
 It's a solid performer and a fantastic overall value, with no major drawbacks, definitely making it the correct choice if you want a stick vacuum for cleaning up small messes in between deep cleans of your home and don't want to spend a ton of cash.

 To rank these vacuums, we devised a comprehensive set of side-by-side tests, ranging from Cheerio collection to cleaning under a sofa.
 These tests were divided among four rating metrics, each weighted based on their significance.
 These metrics are Ease of Use, Convenience, Hard Surface Cleaning, and Carpet Cleaning, with the following sections detailing how the Navigator stacked up against the competition and why it deserved our Best Buy award.